Are there places GPS does not work?

 You may be wondering if you need cell service for your phone’s GPS to work, and the answer is no, you don’t.
 So even when you have no signal, your phone’s GPS will be up and running.
 And that’s a very good thing because you’ll be hard pressed to find cell service in most remote wilderness areas.

-READ ALSO: What is the best nerf ever?
+READ ALSO: What is scary about the Twilight Zone?

 How would the lack of GPS affect life on Earth?